To simplify your IACBOX experience this documentation will explain a wide array of basic settings and suggestions step by step.

 In order to review, add and edit Ticket Templates, navigate to the WebAdmin menu Users/Tickets / Templates.
-Here you can find the default ticket templates of the IACBOX.
+There is a list with pre-defined default ticket templates.

-Besides regular restrictions, a template must be enabled for each module to use it with, which means that if you want to use an existing or new ticket template to manually create tickets in the WebAdmin, the checkbox for WebAdmin must be activated.
+Besides regular restrictions, a template must be enabled for each module to use it with.
+For example to manually create tickets in the WebAdmin, the checkbox for WebAdmin needs to be activated.

-In a hotel environment often a PMS System is used to keep track of guest check-in’s, check-out’s and bookings.
+In a hotel environment often a PMS System is used to keep track of guest check-in's, check-out's and bookings.
 Property Management Systems or short PMS Systems save data like the arrival or departure date, the full name, room numbers or even the birthday of a guest.
-For guests this information can be used to authenticate with the IACBOX:
+For guests this information can be used to authenticate.

 While the Room Number is always required, it is possible to combine following data fields for the authentication:

 - Name & Departure Date & PIN Code